Barely a bear: Wall Street exits what turned out to be a fairly tame bear market

 Worries about the highest inflation in generations drove the drop.
 More precisely, it was worries about what the Federal Reserve would do to combat high inflation.
 The Fed furiously jacked rates up to their highest level since 2007, up from virtually zero in about a year.
 The aim of high interest rates is to lower inflation by slowing the entire economy and dragging down prices for stocks, bonds and other investments.

 But a nine-month bear market with a drop of 25.4% is milder than the average bear market since 1950, which has lasted 13 months and seen a decline of 34.2%.
-Go back even further in history to include the Great Depression and other yearslong downturns, and the typical bear market looks even worse.
+Go back even further in history to include the Great Depression and other yearslong downturns, and the typical bear market looks even worse, according to data from S&P Dow Jones Indices.

 Part of that may be because the economy has so far seemed able to avoid a recession.